 The changing landscape of estate administration and challenges facing the modern Executor

-In this IIL Financial Services lecture Andrea Pierce will talk about the changing landscape of estate administration and challenges facing the modern Executor.
+In this IIL Financial Services lecture Andrea Pierce talked about the changing landscape of estate administration and challenges facing modern Executors.

 In today's era, the modern Executor is responsible for a plethora of tasks when administering a deceased person's estate.
 'Probate' has become synonymous when dealing with these affairs but in reality, this is one small component of the broader estate administration process.